Disk Utility won’t let me erase my hard drive

 If Disk Utility won’t let you erase a disk, try to start up from a different volume.
 Fortunately, macOS now has a separate partition that contains an installation of the OS from which you can boot.
 You can use Disk Utility to erase your startup disk, then reinstall macOS using Internet Recovery.

-How you restart in Recovery mode depends on whether you have an Intel or an Apple Silicon Mac.
+How you restart in Recovery mode depends on whether you have an Apple silicon or Intel-based Mac.
 Follow the steps below for your Mac.

 - Shut down your Mac.